 7. Titan Beetles

 True to its name, the titan beetle is a massive insect, with some specimens measured at more than 6 inches long!
 It’s one of the largest species of beetle in the world, even when you don’t take its long antenna into account.
 While a titan beetle’s jaws are short compared to the rest of its body, it can still inflict bites that are strong enough to break human skin.
+These giants are native to South America where they can be found in tropical forests.

 8. Palo Verde Beetles